SHC-ASTRA/rover-Embedded-Lib/README.md

-# rover-embedded-lib
+# rover-Embedded-Lib

-ASTRA's libraries for embedded code to interface with motors, sensors, etc
+ASTRA's libraries for embedded code to interface with motors, sensors, etc, and provide pinouts, misc constants, functions